CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

 Then browse to [http://localhost:8080/](http://localhost:8080/).
 You should see the following:

 * **Apps**
-   * **Cesium Viewer** : our core 3D globe viewer with some basic features included
+   * **Cesium Viewer** : a sample application using asynchronous module definitions (AMD) to create a Cesium 3D globe viewer with some extra features
-   * **Hello World** : basic app to [get you started](http://cesiumjs.org/tutorials/cesium-up-and-running/)
+   * **Hello World** : an example using the combined and minified Cesium library to create a 3D globe.
+[Tutorial here](http://cesiumjs.org/tutorials/cesium-up-and-running/)
-   * **Sandcastle** : live coding app for viewing and modifying source code from [many examples](https://cesiumjs.org/Cesium/Apps/Sandcastle/index.html?src=Hello%20World.html&label=Showcases)
+   * **Sandcastle** : an app for viewing and creating [code examples](https://cesiumjs.org/Cesium/Apps/Sandcastle/index.html?src=Hello%20World.html&label=Showcases), complete with a live preview
-   * **Cesium Inspector** : Cesium Viewer with extra view options to expose underlying technical details
+   * **Cesium Inspector** : an example for using the Cesium Inspector widget to enable debugging features to better understand technical details of the scene
-   * **Timeline Demo** : demo of the Cesium Timeline widget, for use with time-dynamic data
+   * **Timeline Demo** : demo of the Cesium Timeline widget
 * **Test Suites**
 * **Documentation**

 These apps have slightly different build processes.
 The basics:

 * `npm run build` will build Cesium Viewer, Sandcastle, Cesium Inspector and Timeline Demo from source.
-* `npm run combine release` will build Hello World, which uses a built version of Cesium.
+* `npm run minifyRelease` will build Hello World, which uses a built version of Cesium.
-* `npm run generateDocumentation` will [build the docs](https://github.com/rahwang/cesium/tree/master/Documentation/Contributors/DocumentationGuide).
+* `npm run generateDocumentation` will build the [documentation](http://cesiumjs.org/refdoc.html).

 Read the complete list of build scripts below for more details.